Our Dhamma School

 Buddhism (Dhamma) Lessons

-Each of our Dhamma Schools offer a number of Buddhism Classes and children are allocated to classes based on their age.
+Each of our Dhamma Schools offers several Buddhism Classes, and children are allocated to classes based on age.
 All our classes are conducted in Sinhala Language, but if necessary, our teachers will provide instruction in English to assist children with limited knowledge of Sinhala.

 Sinhala Language Lessons

-Similar to the Buddhism (Dhamma) lessons, a number of Sinhala Language classes are offered to our children; organized depending on children’s age and ability in the Sinhala language.
+Similar to the Buddhism (Dhamma) lessons, several Sinhala Language classes are offered to our children, organised depending on the children’s age and ability in the Sinhala language.

 Abhidhamma lessons (Currently only available to our senior students at Heathrow Dhamma School)

 We have four Abhidhamma Classes currently – YMBA Basic to Senior 2.
-Every year have approx. 40 to 50 students sitting for YMBA Dhamma/Abhidhamma Examination in the English Medium.
+Every year, we have approximately.
+30 to 40 students sitting for the YMBA Dhamma/Abhidhamma Examination in the English Medium.

 Buddhism in everyday life lessons

-A Practical Guide to Integrating and Practicing Buddhism in Everyday Life.
-To provide proven steps and strategies on how to practice and make Buddhism a part of our young adult’s daily activities.
+A Practical Guide to Integrating and Practising Buddhism in Everyday Life.
+To provide proven steps and strategies to practice and make Buddhism a part of our young adults’ daily activities.
 Specifically tailored and explained in a way that can be easily understood and put into practice by our young adults.

 Mindfulness lessons